getgrav/grav-plugin-feed/README.md

 This plugin supports __Atom 1.0__, __RSS__ and __JSON__ feed types.
 Enabling is very simple. just install this plugin in the `/user/plugins/`` folder in your Grav install.
 By default, the plugin is enabled and provides some default values.

+| NOTE: JSON feeds must be enabled manually in the plugin configuration as the `.json` extension is commonly used and this can conflict with other plugins.

 # Installation

 Installing the Feed plugin can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.